tomarvashu/RAG-Chatbot/README.md

 A Retrieval-Augmented Generation chatbot workflow built in n8n using MongoDB Atlas Vector Search and OpenAI.
 The system ingests documents from Google Drive into a vector store, then uses an AI agent with memory and retrieval to answer user questions with knowledge-backed responses.

 ## My Role
-I initiated this project, defined the retrieval workflow and interaction logic, and actively contributed to its design and refinement.
-Development was carried out with support from my internal team, while I remained involved in testing, iteration, and execution review.
+I initiated this project and defined the core retrieval workflow, interaction logic, and practical use case it was meant to solve.

+As my responsibilities later expanded into broader Operations & Technology leadership, my involvement in the project shifted more from direct implementation toward workflow direction, testing, refinement, and execution review.
+Development was carried out with support from my internal team, while I remained involved in shaping the system logic and practical usability.

 ## What It Does
 - Watches a document in Google Drive